We have been healing patients with naturopathic medicine for over 20 years

-The SCNM Medical Center and SCNM Pain Relief Center are home to more than 40 practitioners treating patients in our clinics.
+The SCNM Medical Center and the Neil Riordan Center for Regenerative Medicine are home to more than 40 practitioners treating patients in our clinics.
 They are also teaching clinics for more than 200 students earning their naturopathic medical degree at the college.

 At SCNM, we concentrate on whole-patient wellness and treat the underlying cause of your condition rather than focusing on symptomatic treatment.
 Naturopathic medicine blends centuries-old natural, non-toxic therapies with cutting-edge advances in medical science, and is committed to empowering patients to retain control over their health and wellbeing.

 What is Naturopathic Medicine?

 Naturopathic medicine is a general practice field, though many naturopathic doctors develop specialties and areas of emphasis.
 Such medicine is complementary to conventional medicine and dedicated to the study and celebration of holistic health and healing, covering all aspects of family health from prenatal to geriatric care.
 It blends centuries-old natural, non-toxic therapies with cutting-edge advances in medical science, and is committed to empowering patients to retain control over their health and well-being.

 Naturopathic medicine concentrates on whole-patient wellness; the medicine is tailored to the patient and emphasizes prevention and self care.
 Naturopathic medicine attempts to locate and treat the underlying cause of the patient’s condition rather than focusing solely on symptomatic treatment.